JaySurana0710/Axis-Project-1/readme.md

 To run the webapp, go to react app where src folder is located, open a command prompt there and type 'npm start'.

 It will run react scripts and open the webapp in browser at localhost:3000.

+Note : You need to change the location of files in paywiz-code for relevant locations.